Automobile showrooms, retailers can reopen in Tamil Nadu: Govt

 Groceries and vegetable shops that were allowed to operate through the lockdown since March 24 can continue to work as usual.

-On Saturday, the State government allowed private sector firms to resume work with a 33 per cent workforce.
+On Saturday, the State government allowed private sector firms to resume work with 33 per cent work force.

 The government also extended the timings for groceries and vegetable shops from the present 5 pm till 7 pm, effective Monday, throughout Tamil Nadu.

-On May 4, after being shut for 40 days, standalone outlets dealing in trades like building material and computers resumed business in non-containment zones across Tamil Nadu following the relaxation of curbs.
+On May 4, after being shut for 40 days, standalone outlets dealing in trades like building material and computers resumedbusiness in non-containment zones across Tamil Nadu following relaxation of curbs.